-In this unit, you’ll learn how to improve call quality with the Fastcall softphone.
-You’ll learn the tools available in Fastcall to help you troubleshoot, and the three main areas to check: your Internet connection, your computer memory, and your phone hardware.
+In this unit, you’ll learn how to track and improve call quality with the Fastcall softphone.
+You’ll learn the tools available in Fastcall to help you troubleshoot, and the three main areas to check: your Internet connection, your computer memory, and your headset.

 The call quality indicator